 It is the Luftwaffe fighter Foche-Wulf.
 I built it from February to March 2008.

-Since I’m continually making several tanks, I decided to change feelings to make this fighter.
+Since I’m continually making several tanks, I decided to change my feelings to make this fighter.

-I struck the rivet except for the engine cover and almost completed.
+I struck the rivet except for the engine cover and almost completed it.

 At last, assemble completed.